databrickslabs/mosaic/docs/source/api/raster-functions.rst

     The same nodata value is set for all bands of the raster if a single value is passed.
     If an array of values is passed, the nodata value is set for each band of the raster.

     :param tile: A column containing the raster tile.
-For < 0.3.11 string representing the path to a raster file or byte array.A column containing the path to a raster file.
     :type tile: Column (RasterTileType)
     :param nodata: The nodata value to set.
     :type nodata: Column (DoubleType) / ArrayType(DoubleType)